shivajreddy/DSA/src/topic/monotonic/guide.md

 ## Introduction

-Monotonic stacks are a powerful data structure used to solve a variety of problems, especially those involving arrays and sequences where relationships between elements need to be determined (like the next greater or smaller element).
-A monotonic stack is a stack that maintains its elements in either increasing or decreasing order.
-This ordered property makes it particularly useful for optimizing solutions that would otherwise require nested loops, reducing time complexity from `O(n^2)` to `O(n)`
+- Monotonic Datastructures, can be stack or Queue
+- Properties of Monotonic Datastructures
+  - A sequence of elements that maintain increasing/decreasing property
+  - Since the datastructure maintains this property, it's useful to optimize problems from `O(n^2)` to `O(n)`
+  - Can be adapted to both increasing and decreasing sequences based on the problem requirements.

-## When and Why to Use Monotonic Stacks
+## When to Use Monotonic Stacks

-### When to Use

-- **Next/Previous Greater Element Problems**: When you need to find the next or previous element that is greater than the current element.
-- **Next/Previous Smaller Element Problems**: When you need to find the next or previous element that is smaller than the current element.
+- **Next/Previous Greater/Smaller Element Problems**: When you need to find the next/previous element that is greater/smaller than the current element.
 - **Range Calculations**: When you need to calculate spans or ranges based on certain conditions (e.g., stock span problems).
 - **Histogram Problems**: When dealing with areas under histograms or similar structures (e.g., finding the largest rectangle in a histogram).

-### Why Use Monotonic Stacks

-- **Efficiency**: Reduces time complexity from ( O(n^2) ) to ( O(n) ) by
-  eliminating the need for nested loops.
-- **Simplicity**: Simplifies complex problems by providing a structured approach.
-- **Flexibility**: Can be adapted to both increasing and decreasing sequences based on the problem requirements.

 ---

+## High level outline & Observations

+Outline:

+- Iterate over the sequence
+  - Process every element in the sequnce
+    - Ensure the mono stack holds it's property with regards to current element.
+    - Top of stack is the result for the current element.
+Update global result
+    - Add current item to stack

+Observations:

+- We don't necesarily build a mono stack and then again go over the input sequence, to find next/previous greater/smaller, we do this while building the mono stack

+---

+## Make decisions:

+### Should we traverse left to right (or) right to left for building the stack?

+- This is the first decision to make, what is the direction to go over hte input sequence, is it left to right (next'th), or right to left(previous'th)
+- Answer to this, depends on what we are looking for while processing a current element in the sequence
+- If, for every element we have to find its **next** greatest/smallest, that implies we are care about the elements that come after this current element, so while building the mono stack, we should iterate from right to left.
+  Because when traversing a sequence from right to left, when we reach the current element we know that we have gone over all the elements that come after this current element
+- Vice versa, if we are dealing with current element's **previous** greater/smaller element then for building the mono stack we would iterate from left to right

+### Should we build monotonic increasing or monotonic decreasing?

+- Now we know the direction to go over the sequence while building the monostack.
+Next question should the stack be increasing or decreasing. (strict or not strict)
+- If need `greater` element, the mono stack is `decreasing`
+- If need `smaller` element, the mono stack is `increasing`

+- If you get stuck on deciding, look at both increasing an decreasing examples, before adding the current elemnt to the mono stack (meaning mono stack is valid before adding the current element)

+  - Decreasing: [ 13 9 8 5 ], current element (say 2), so top most is current
+    element's next/preious `greater` element.
+  - Incresing: [ 2 4 5 8 11 ], current element (say 13), so top most is current
+    element's next/previous `smaller` element compared to current element

+- One key thing is we put the current on to the stack only when the stack maintains it property (either increasing or decreasing), from boottom to top.
+- Simple question to ask ourself is,
+- When mono stack has elements that are always in increasing, that

+- Ask yourself: when processing an element in the sequence, we are either computing what is it's next greater or previous smaller
+- If it is next greater:
+  - Build mono increasing stack
+- If it is next smaller:
+  - Build mono decreasing stack

-## General Template for Monotonic Stack Problems
+## General Template for Monotonic Stack/Queue Problems

+**NOTE**: (I use monotonic stack to explain, but same can be applied to monotonic queue)

 Below is a general template for solving monotonic stack problems:

-### 1\.
-Initialize the Stack
+### 1. Initialize the Stack

 - Decide whether you need an increasing or decreasing stack based on the problem.
-  - **Monotonically Increasing Stack**: Maintains elements in increasing order.
+  - **Monotonically Increasing**: Maintains elements in increasing order.
-  - **Monotonically Decreasing Stack**: Maintains elements in decreasing order.
+  - **Monotonically Decreasing **: Maintains elements in decreasing order.
-- Initialize an empty stack (can be a simple array or linked list).
+- Initialize an empty stack (can be a simple array or deque or linked list).

-### 2\.
-Iterate Through the Elements
+### 2. Iterate Through the Elements

 - Loop through each element in the array or sequence.